-Canned refried beans just don't "do it" for us after trying this one.
-Honestly, I could just eat this with a spoon right out of the slow cooker...forget the toppings.
+Canned refried beans just don't "do it" for us after this recipe.
+Honestly, I could just eat these right out of the slow cooker with a spoon...forget the toppings.

 2 tsp. salt

 3 tsp. chili powder

 4 ounce can of chopped mild green chiles (do not leave out)

 9 cups water (water should be about 3" to 4" above the beans)

 I put everything in the crockpot just before bed and cook on low overnight.
 By morning, the house smells glorious!!
 You can also cook them in the crockpot on high for 8-ish hours.
 They are very "forgiving" and don't get soft and mushy.